okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 There are two main types of authentication that you can perform with Okta:

 * The [OpenID Connect](/docs/reference/api/oidc/) (OIDC) protocol is built on the OAuth 2.0 protocol and helps authenticate users and convey information about them.
-It is also more opinionated than plain OAuth 2.0, for example in its scope definitions.
+It's also more opinionated than plain OAuth 2.0, for example in its scope definitions.

 * The [OAuth 2.0](/docs/reference/api/oidc/) protocol controls authorization to access a protected resource, like your web app, native app, or API service.